 (ii) Australian Capital Territory.
 Supply was first established at Canberra during 1915.
 The Department of the Interior owns steam stand-by plant of 2,100 kW capacity which is operated in conjunction with the New South Wales Electricity Commission's generating equipment.
-The major portion of Canberra's power requirements are supplied in bulk from the New South Wales inter-connected system.
-Total population served with electricity at 30th June, 1956 was 34,000 and the total number of ultimate consumers was 9,953.
-Rapidly increasing domestic, government, and commercial load will absorb appreciable amounts of power from the Snowy Scheme.
+The major portion of the territory's power requirements are supplied in bulk from the New South Wales inter-connected system.
+Total population served with electricity at 30th June, 1958, was 40,600 and the total number of ultimate consumers was 12,036.
+The average rate of increase of demand post-war, taking 1947-48 as the base year has been 13.7 per cent. while average rate of energy increase on the same basis has been 13.9 per cent.